 We want to ensure that you are aware of the options that will best leverage the commercial potential of your work.
-The process of technology transfer is summarised below.
+The process of technology transfer is summarised in the next page.
 Note that these steps can vary in sequence and often occur simultaneously and that the Institute might decide to stop the process of technology transfer depending on the progress of protecting and/or marketing of the invention.